EHR Data

 Even if they have a separate “analytics module” or a separate reporting tool, whatever it might be, when we get that data out, it’s not just that it is ugly and messy and complicated to clean up that data, parse that data, and get the information out of it.
 That is the case.
 It’s also a lot more work to set that up for each system because doing that for a thousand different billing systems is much more complicated than doing it for the 835s because 835s is a standard format.

 That’s not even what I’m talking about.
 There’s a separate issue not just in terms of the work of the economies of scale.
 It’s also about setting those up.
-In addition, purely in terms of the data we get and what we can do to analyze that.
+In addition, purely in terms of healthcare data analysis, we get what we can do to analyze that.

 Data retrieval